Reports

 • VAS’ consistent return history and the 24 year track record of the S&P/ASX 300 index

-While MVW can go through some some periods of good relative performance, we aren’t compelled by the equal-weight strategy or other non-market cap weighted strategies for reasons we explained in ‘Should you buy into smart beta ETFs?‘.
+While MVW can go through some periods of good relative performance, we aren’t compelled by the equal-weight strategy or other non-market cap weighted strategies for reasons we explained in our article ‘Should you buy into smart beta ETFs?‘.

-Where our clients want more exposure to smaller shares we recommend adding a pure small cap tilt using the Vanguard MSCI Australian Small Companies Index ETF (VSO) as a Stockspot Theme.
-The VSO fund charges 0.30% p.a. and returned 6.2% p.a. over the 5 years to 30 September 2023, slightly underperforming MVW.
+For clients who want more exposure to smaller shares, we recommend adding a pure small cap tilt using the Vanguard MSCI Australian Small Companies Index ETF (VSO) as a Stockspot Theme

 The Australian ETF ecosystem continues to grow at a rapid pace which is fantastic news for investors.